RiyaThakore/Machine-Learning-Projects/Breast-Cancer-Prediction/README.md

 ### Data

-The modified Boston housing dataset consists of 699 data points, with each datapoint having 9 features.
+The dataset consists of 699 data points, with each datapoint having 9 features.
 This dataset is found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data).

 **Features**
 1. `Clump Thickness`